Lyn-liyuan/moonweb/README.md

 To integrate a new LLM model, follow these steps:

 1. Create a model service process that implements ipc_channel communication.
-1. Register the communication interface of the model service in the backend service.
-1. Update the frontend interface to support input and output for the new model.
+2. Edit the server.config file and add the server config to the servers field.
+3. Use web interface send /load model_id to robot.

+**Update Records**
+- **June 25, 2024**: Implement dynamic loading of model services.
+The model service can be an independent program.
+As long as it complies with the IPC communication specification, the service can be started through the /load model_id command on the web page.

 **Contributing**